SpartanRedSox.weebly.com

 Butter Mountain and Doan

-A group of about 15 Spartans gathered at Spelga Dam Car Park on a glorious day.
-We headed up Butter Mountain and then down to Ott Layby and on over Ott Mountain.
-After a coffee break, we headed to the Mourne wall and down to Lough Shannagh.
+A group of about fifteen Spartans gathered at Spelga Dam car park on a glorious day.
+We headed up Butter Mountain and then down to Ott layby and on over Ott mountain.
+After a coffee break we headed to the Mourne Wall and down to Lough Shannagh.
 Here we had lunch by the lough which was glimmering in the sun.
 So tempting was the lough that one of our number went for a swim.
 Unfortunately some people had left some litter at the lough side and the group helped pick this up.
 Very community spirited!
 What a pity some do not respect the outdoors.

 Picture